freesme/kotlin-web-site/docs/topics/classes.md

 class Person(firstName: String) { /*...*/ }
 ```

-The primary constructor cannot contain any code.
-Initialization code can be placed in _initializer blocks_ prefixed with
+The primary constructor initializes a class instance and its properties.
+Initialization code can be placed in _initializer
-the `init` keyword.
+blocks_ prefixed with the `init` keyword.

 During the initialization of an instance, the initializer blocks are executed in the same order as they appear in the
 class body, interleaved with the property initializers: